FarFetchd/clickitongue/README.md

 # Usage

+The first time you run Clickitongue, it will have you train it to detect your particular blowing and humming sounds, in your particular acoustic environment.

 If you have a microphone that you can position about 1cm in front of your mouth, you'll be able to use both blowing and humming, allowing both left and right clicks.
 If you can't keep the mic that close, humming will still work.